-One of these techniques involves putting pressure on each side of your jaw with your thumbs for several minutes a day.
+One of these techniques involves putting pressure on each side of your jaw with your thumbs for several minutes per day.
 Advocates claim that this can cause significant changes to your maxilla bone, but there’s no scientific evidence that this technique can change your facial shape.

 Another popular technique called mewing involves flattening your tongue against the roof of your mouth to realign your teeth and reshape your jaw.
 There’s no scientific evidence that the technique is effective.
-The creator, Dr. John Mew, has since been stripped of his dental license by the United Kingdom’s General Dental Council.

-A recessed maxilla is an abnormal growth of your upper jawbone.
+A recessed maxilla is an atypical growth of your upper jawbone.
 It can cause cosmetic issues like flat cheekbones and a prominent jaw.
 It can also lead to dental problems, speech issues, and obstructed breathing.